 Perched high on the slope of this estate, a lazy two hours south of Sydney, and with privacy impervious to all but the Hubble Telescope, is Dovecote.
 This futuristic, architecturally superb, luxury accommodation could equally be the redoubt of the next Bond villain or romantic escape for camera-shy Hollywood glitterati.
 And clearly this reputation is spreading, as film crews are almost as frequent as guests.

-Dovecote is the dream realisation of Sydneysider, Jeffrey Simpson who saw the property while on an exploratory drive south to the location of his own childhood holidays.
-Jeffrey, who now has a young family, was drawn to the site so his children could experience some of the outdoor joys he once enjoyed himself.
-His current Sydney abode, an award-winning conversion of a derelict warehouse in Chippendale, is another of his passion projects.
+Dovecote is the dream realisation of London-based Jeffrey Simpson who saw the property while on an exploratory drive south to the location of his own childhood holidays.
+Jeffrey was initially drawn to the site so his children could experience some of the outdoor joys he once enjoyed himself.
+His next abode in Sydney, an award-winning conversion of a derelict warehouse in Chippendale, was another of his passion projects.
 Convenient, but lacking in the open air and wild spaces a country estate could offer.

 With an established appreciation for architectural excellence, he set about designing and building a distinctive residence that could serve as both a spectacular home and accessible holiday accommodation.
 When the project became a bit ambitious, he called a friend.

 “I put a few sketches together and sent my preliminary drawings to Andy Carson,” said Simpson, “and asked ‘Do you want to have a go at this?’”